Understanding corporate finance: derivative: exchange-traded contracts

-An exchange-traded contract is bought or sold directly on a regulated exchange such as LIFFE (the London International Financial Futures and Options Exchange) or the CBOT (Chicago Board of Trade).
+An exchange-traded contract is bought or sold directly on a regulated exchange such as the former LIFFE (the London International Financial Futures and Options Exchange) or the CBOT (Chicago Board of Trade).

 To make this possible, an exchange-traded product has a standard contract specification, which sets out

 - where and how it is to be delivered (if it is deliverable),